drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Web browser privacy

-Web browsers reveal information in several ways, for example through the [Navigator](https://developer.mozilla.org/docs/Web/API/Navigator) interface, which may include information such as the browser version, operating system, site permissions, and the device's battery level.
+Web browsers reveal information in several ways, for example through the [Navigator](https://developer.mozilla.org/docs/Web/API/Navigator) interface, which may include information such as the browser version, operating system, site permissions, and the device battery level.
 Many websites also use [canvas fingerprinting](https://en.wikipedia.org/wiki/Canvas_fingerprinting) to uniquely identify users across sessions.

 For more information about security-conscious browsing and what data is sent by the browser, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://browserleaks.com/), [Am I Unique?](https://amiunique.org/fingerprint) and [EFF Cover Your Tracks](https://coveryourtracks.eff.org/) resources.